 Mediation allows both parties to have their say and to present their arguments in front of an independent trained mediator -whose job it is to find some common ground and try to seek a resolution which suits all parties.

 Mediation doesn’t suit everyone doesn’t always work.
-However here at Bonallack and Bishop, are dispute resolution team are big fans of mediation – simply because it works
+However here at Bonallack and Bishop, our dispute resolution team are big fans of mediation – simply because it works

 What’s more, even if you suspect that mediation won’t work in your particular circumstances, it is vital to consider mediation before in – because the judge will not look favourably upon you if you’ve not taken all possible measures to resolve the dispute before reaching court.
 And that includes trying mediation first.

 What’s more in our experience, mediation is usually quicker, much cheaper and much less stressful than a court application

 Going to court – it really is the last resort

 The court process can be expensive and time consuming, and you may well find that you don’t get the result you wanted or expected.
 Mediation tends to allow some give and take on both sides, allowing both sides to make some concessions and come to a mutually beneficial agreement.